Velo Escapes LogoVelo Escapes

 What to expect.

-Early April in Tucson is desert spring at its best — warm dry days in the upper 70s to low 80s, cool mornings in the mid-50s (long-sleeve roll-out weather), almost no humidity, and reliably blue skies.
-The saguaros are blooming.
-The ocotillos are flowering.
+Early April in Tucson is desert spring at its best - warm, dry days with highs in the low 80s (often into the mid-80s), mornings in the low 50s (long-sleeve roll-out weather), almost no humidity, and reliably blue skies.
+The saguaros are blooming and the ocotillos are flowering.

-Rain is essentially nonexistent in early April (Tucson averages 0.6 inches in April — close to the driest month).
-Sunrise around 6:00 a.m., sunset around 7:00 p.m. — plenty of daylight for the alpine days.
+Rain is essentially nonexistent in early April - Tucson gets well under an inch across the whole month, one of the driest stretches of the year.
+Sunrise is around 6:00 a.m., sunset around 7:00 p.m. - plenty of daylight for long days on the bike.

 More About This Trip